zsc/unified_cg/chapter7.md

 - Chapter 6: Neural Radiance Fields (static formulation)
 - Understanding of vector calculus (Jacobians, divergence theorem)
 - Familiarity with optimization and regularization techniques
+- Basic knowledge of continuum mechanics (helpful but not required)

 ## 7.1 Time-varying Radiance Field Representations

+Dynamic radiance fields require us to model how both geometry (density $\sigma$) and appearance (color $\mathbf{c}$) evolve over time.
+The key insight is that while the mathematical framework remains elegant, the choice of temporal representation profoundly impacts both expressiveness and computational efficiency.

 ### 7.1.1 Extending the Volume Rendering Equation